Economic and Political Overview

 Main Sectors of Industry

-Agriculture is a key sector of the Tunisian economy, accounting for 10.1% of GDP and employing 14% of the workforce (World Bank, latest data available).
+Agriculture is a key sector of the Tunisian economy, accounting for 9.8% of GDP and employing 14% of the workforce (World Bank, latest data available).
 The country has 9.7 million ha of agricultural land, equivalent to 62% of its total land area (FAO).
 An improvement in production methods in recent years has allowed the sector to develop and modernise (cultivation of olive trees, fruit trees and palm trees) while enabling the country to reach a level of food sufficiency.
 Organic farming is also booming, with Tunisia being one of the most productive countries in Africa.
 Olive oil accounts for the largest share of agricultural exports, followed by dates, olives and fresh fruits.
-According to the latest figures from the National Observatory for Agriculture, the value added of the agricultural sector increased by 2% year-on-year in the second quarter of 2022, following a 3.3% increase recorded in the first quarter.
+According to the latest figures from the National Observatory for Agriculture, Tunisian food exports experienced a remarkable increase of 21.3% in 2023, while imports saw a decrease of 6.2%.
+This was primarily attributed to the rise in olive oil exports (+52.4%) and the decline in imports of cereals (-11.2%) and vegetable oils (-40%).

-Industry represents 23.1% of the GDP and employs 33% of the active population.
+Industry represents 23.3% of the GDP and employs 34% of the active population.
 The country's industrial sectors are predominantly export-oriented.
-Among sectors in decline, there are the leather and shoe industry, paper, cardboard, plastic, and wood.
-The chemicals and textiles and clothing sectors had been growing in recent years; however, the economic crisis triggered by the Covid-19 pandemic impacted especially the textile and clothing sector and the mechanical and electrical engineering sub-sectors, which are still recovering.
-Overall, the manufacturing sector is estimated to account for 14% of GDP (World Bank).
-According to the latest figures from the National Statistical Institute, in Q3/2022, industrial production fell by 1.2% compared to the previous quarter, due to the decline recorded in the manufacturing (-0.5%) and in the mining and quarrying industries (-4.8%).
-Production was also down in the energy sector (-3%), the agricultural and food industries (-4.6%), mining (-15.9%), and the oil refining sector (-7.5%).
+Among the sectors in decline, are the leather and shoe industry, paper, cardboard, plastic, and wood.
+The chemicals, textiles and clothing sectors have been growing in recent years; however, the economic crisis triggered by the Covid-19 pandemic impacted especially the textile and clothing sector and the mechanical and electrical engineering sub-sectors, which are still recovering.
+Overall, the manufacturing sector is estimated to account for 15% of GDP (World Bank) and is strongly connected to European production chains.
+According to the latest figures from the National Statistical Institute, the manufacturing production index stood at 105.3 in 2022 (2010=100).

-The local economy is largely orientated towards services, which account for 60.1% of the GDP, including the booming sectors of ICT (information and communication technologies) and tourism.
+The local economy is largely orientated towards services, which account for 60.3% of the GDP, including the booming sectors of ICT (information and communication technologies) and tourism.
 Professional training and research are both rising sectors.
-The services sector as a whole employs 53% of the country's workforce.
-The tourism industry is also important to the country’s economy: after suffering from the international restrictions imposed during the COVID-19 pandemic, it showed signs of recovery in 2022 when Tunisia received 6.12 million tourists, marking a sharp increase of 159% compared to the previous year.
-Nevertheless, tourist arrivals were still 32% lower than in 2019, when the country welcomed a record 9.43 million tourists (data by the National Tourism Office).
+The services sector as a whole employs 52% of the country's workforce.
+The tourism industry is also important to the country’s economy: after suffering from the international restrictions imposed during the COVID-19 pandemic, it showed signs of recovery in 2022, and in 2023 the country welcomed 8.8 million visitors, marking a 49.3% increase in one year and above the level recorded before the Covid pandemic.
+As of December 10, 2023, tourism revenue reached TND 6.7 billion (approximately eur 2 billion).

 Breakdown of Economic Activity By Sector Agriculture Industry Services